 Hair loss is extremely common within every ethnicity.
 By the age of 50, about half of the male population will experience some form of androgenetic alopecia, better known as male pattern baldness.

 Hair restoration experts also see a condition called traction alopecia in black patients more often than in other ethnicities.
-Traction alopecia is a condition caused by the hair being constantly pulled tightly from the scalp for long periods of time.
-Over time, this will cause hair follicles to die which—although reversible in early stages—can lead to permanent balding.
+Traction alopecia is a condition caused by the hair being constantly pulled tightly from the scalp.
+Over time, this will cause hair follicles to die, which—although reversible in early stages—can lead to permanent balding.

 If hair loss due to traction alopecia is permanent, then the only option to regain your natural hairline is through a hair transplant.